 Move the pointer over the full screen zone, and then press FULL SCREEN again, on the Kaleido-RCP2 or RCP-200.
 Note: A full screen layout can also be loaded by configuring actions in XEdit.
-See Managing Layouts on page 240, for information on creating a full screen layout, and refer to Creating Actions, on page 323, for detailed instructions.
+See Managing Layouts on page 227, for information on creating a full screen layout, and see Creating Actions, on page 319, for detailed instructions.